 - Davis Vision

-Walmart has an impressive amount of brand and inventory selection.
+Walmart has an impressive brand and inventory selection.
 If you want to buy in bulk or try the subscription service, Walmart is a worthy alternative to Costco.

-- Pros: Savings on annual supplies; $10 referral bonus
+- Pros: Savings on bulk purchases; $10 referral bonus

 - Air Optix

 Lens categories are also standard, and you can buy daily, weekly, and monthly disposables.
-Single-vision, toric lenses to correct astigmatism, color, and bifocal and multifocal lens types are your options.
+Other options include toric lenses to correct astigmatism, color, and bifocal and multifocal lenses.

 - Pros: 20% first-time order bonus; free shipping